yashLGN/port/README.md

 ### Backend:
 - Flask (for future expansion)
+- Server itself on render ( using uptime for monitoring )
 - PostgreSQL via Neon (sqlite was used but removed becasue of server waking time)

 ---